opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 Provide a detailed `README.MD` file that includes the following:

-- The purpose of the workload and which users should use the workload.
-When creating a description, consider the specific use case of the workload and how the workload's use case is different from other workloads included in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
+- The purpose of the workload.
+When creating a description for the workload, consider the specific use case of the workload and how the workload's use case is different from other workloads included in the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 - Make sure that any data included in the workload's dataset does not contain any proprietary data or Personal Identifiable Information (PII).
 - An example document from the dataset that helps users understand the data's structure.
 - The workload parameters that can be used to customize the workloads.